 To become a CPA, you will need to pass all four sections of the Uniform CPA Examination with a minimum score of 75%.
 You will also be required to take an ethics examination before you can apply for a license.

 From an educational point of view, CPAs are required to complete at least 150 college credits to include a certain number of accounting and business courses depending on your state’s regulations.
-These credits are usually taken over five years and may include a Bachelor’s and a Master’s degree.
+These semester hours are usually taken over five years and may include a Bachelor’s and a Master’s degree.

 Finally, you will need to gain one or two years of full-time accounting experience under the direct supervision of a CPA before you can be granted a permit to practice as a CPA.